TheRenegadeCoder/sample-programs/CONTRIBUTING.md

 with your changes.
 Ideally, your contribution should be to existing projects, but you're welcome to add new snippets.

+However, for simplicity, I ask that you **only make pull requests for one language and one project at a time.**

 The following list contains all existing sample programs:

 1. [Hello World in Every Language](https://therenegadecoder.com/code/hello-world-in-every-language/)